-- 3.15 The Sussex Researcher School (SRS) provides centralised induction events for PGRs, typically in October and February.
-PGRs are expected to attend the University induction relevant to their start date. - 3.16 In addition to the central induction run by the SRS, Schools must provide a comprehensive, local induction programme for all new PGRs (including those who do not commence their research degree at the start of the academic year, are part-time or are working at a distance) that includes School-specific information on supervisory arrangements, research and skills training, networking opportunities, facilities, good research conduct, and health and safety, including (where appropriate) health and safety while undertaking work away from the University (e.g. fieldwork and research visits).
-The School induction processes should be reviewed annually at the relevant School PGRC. - 3.17 Schools should provide new PGRs with an appropriate handbook (or equivalent resource) for reference.
+- 3.16 The Sussex Researcher School (SRS) provides centralised induction events for PGRs, typically in October and February.
+PGRs are expected to attend the University induction relevant to their start date. - 3.17 In addition to the central induction run by the SRS, Faculties/Schools must provide a comprehensive, local induction programme for all new PGRs (including those who do not commence their research degree at the start of the academic year, are part-time or are working at a distance) that includes Faculty/School-specific information on supervisory arrangements, research and skills training, networking opportunities, facilities, good research conduct, and health and safety, including (where appropriate) health and safety while undertaking work away from the University (e.g. fieldwork and research visits).
+Faculty/School inductions should be planned with reference to the induction checklist issued by the SRS, and processes should be reviewed annually at the relevant Faculty PGRC. - 3.18 Faculties/Schools should provide new PGRs with an appropriate handbook (or equivalent resource) for reference.